greatapps4you/great-sales/README.md

 # GreatSales
-A Sales System in a Clean Architecture
+A Desktop Sales System in a Clean Architecture